Small steps to becoming a more sustainable and responsible tourist

 good news is that it's easier than ever to be a responsible tourist and to

 reduce your impact on the planet.
-After all, if you want to keep on travelling, holidaying
+After all, if we want to keep on travelling, holidaying

-and experiencing these wonderful places, it's also your responsibly to ensure
+and experiencing these wonderful places, it's also our responsibly to ensure

 they remain beautiful and sustainable for the future.
 Here's some simple

-actions you can take to help you become a more responsible tourist.
+actions we can all take to become more responsible tourists.

 Plastic water bottles

-enemy number one and a difficult one to avoid in countries which have unsafe
+A difficult one to avoid in countries that have unsafe

 bottle away with you.
-My boyfriend and I have 3 between us on our current
+My partner and I have four between us on our current

 backpacking trip and they have saved us so much plastic it's unbelievable.
 When

-was in Medan airport, the filter tallied up how many plastic bottles had been
+was in Medan airport in Indonesia – the filter tallied up how many plastic bottles had been

-saved by using it - it was at over 15,700 when I used it.
+saved by using it and it was at over 15,700 when I used it).
 Little positive

-to seek out accommodation which offers water refills, some state this on their
+In addition, try to seek out accommodation that offers water refills; some state this on their

 website or accommodation overview on booking sites.
 This saves a crazy amount